wallarm/product-documentation/docs/2.16/user-guides/blacklist.md

 * Instantly unblock any IP address or set the time to unblock
 * Add an IP address or a whole subnet to the blacklist

-!!! warning "Enable on Wallarm Node"
+!!! warning "Enable IP address blacklisting on the WAF node"
-    For the blacklisting to take effect, you must enable it on Wallarm Node.
+    For the blacklisting to take effect, please enable it on the WAF node.

-    [More...][link-ip-blocking]
+    * [Instructions for the regular WAF node][link-ip-blocking]
+    * To enable IP address blacklisting on the [partner WAF node](../partner-waf-node/overview.md), please send a request to the [Wallarm technical support](mailto:support@wallarm.com).

 ## Review the Active Blacklist